hackur/always-on-ai-assistant/README.md

 The assistant uses a modular architecture that makes it easy to add new voice capabilities:

 1. For new TTS engines, extend the `TextToSpeechOutputLayer` class
-2. For new STT engines, implement a new input layer based on the existing patterns
+2. For new STT engines, extend the `SpeechInputLayer` class

 ### Custom Commands